Skip to content

 • ✔️ Make temporary adjustments to model settings and variables for your session

-• ✔️ View their core configurations (prompts, workflows) in read-only mode
+• ✔️ View their core configurations (prompts and settings) in read-only mode

 • ✔️ Learn from them to create your own custom versions with saved modifications

-By leveraging public entities effectively, you can accelerate your workflows, experiment with different configurations, learn best practices from the community, and focus on solving your unique problems rather than reinventing common solutions.
+By leveraging public agents effectively, you can accelerate your workflows, experiment with different configurations, learn best practices from the community, and focus on solving your unique problems rather than reinventing common solutions.